 This is a juried show of alternative process images.
 It was Bostick and Sullivan’s first juried show.
 There were over 1200 submissions.
 About 80 were chosen.
 We weren’t able to attend, but photos of the opening were provided by Bostick and Sullivan.

 Here’s some recent photos from our trip to southern California.
+Color images were all made with a digital SLR and were edited in PhotoShop.

 The black and white photos were made with a converted digital SLR.
 The camera is now infrared sensitive.
 The tint was added digitally to simulate either sepia or platinum/palladium warm tone prints.
 The color images are all from a digital camera.